Tairāwhiti Gisborne wine & food

 Tairāwhiti Gisborne restaurants and cafes

-Where the Waimata and Taruheru Rivers meet you’ll find a concentration of good places to eat in Tairāwhiti Gisborne.
-On the eastern side of the marina there are favourites like The Wharf Café, Soho and The Works.
-On the western side is USSCO, The Rivers and a selection of cafes.
+Where the Waimata and Taruheru Rivers meet you'll find a concentration of good places to eat in Tairāwhiti Gisborne.
+On the eastern side of the marina there are favourites like The Wharf Bar and Grill, Lonestar and The Works.
+On the western side is USSCO Bar & Bistro, The Rivers, the Dome Bar & Cinema and a selection of cafes.
 And between the two areas is the Marina Restaurant, which gets consistent five-star reviews from diners.
 Tairāwhiti Gisborne cafes and restaurants are known for their inspired use of fantastic local ingredients.

 When you've had your fill of the best restaurants in Tairāwhiti Gisborne, drive north to the historic Tolaga Bay Inn where you'll find Uawa Café.
 This is a respected eatery for local specialties like fish and chips, mussel fritters and seafood chowder.
 After you've eaten, take a stroll down Tolaga Bay Wharf - 660 metres of sightseeing happiness.
 From the wharf you can dangle a fishing line or watch surfers working the beach break.